 Journal of Organizational Effectiveness: People and Performance

-Professor Paul Sparrow and Professor Sir Cary Cooper of the Centre for Performance-Led HR are the founding Editors of the journal, launched by Emerald Journals in March 2014.
-The team are building an academic community that will serve the new journal.
-The latest papers can be found here.
+Professor Paul Sparrow of the Centre for Performance-Led HR and Professor Sir Cary Cooper of Alliance Manchester Business school are the founding Editors of the journal, launched by Emerald Journals in March 2014.
+Take a look at the latest papers.

-Organisations are facing complex performance drivers such as: globalisation; innovation, productivity, efficiency and effectiveness; or customer centricity.
+The journal, and its scope, reflects the research agenda carried out by CPHR.
+This shows that organisations are facing complex performance drivers such as: globalisation; innovation, productivity, efficiency and effectiveness; or customer centricity and the challenges of global delivery.
 These challenges require increasingly cross-disciplinary insight, and yet the academic literature, and much organisational practice, still tends to be structured around narrow and specialist lines.
 Inevitably this leads to a fragmentation of organisational capabilities and resources which, in turn, impacts upon effectiveness and performance.

 There is a need to understand the implications that these processes have for both the people and organisational processes and to seek to challenge these through research lenses that synthesise and integrate the logics of action, theories and models.
 This should be undertaken at several levels: